thiagooak/learn-clojure/_chapters/writing_functions/readme.md

 Functions are the building blocks of any program written in Clojure.
 In this chapter you will learn the basics of how to write and use functions.
-You will also learn how to combine functions to create programs.